manucohenyashar/APIPrivateInformationAnalyzer/readme.md

 ]
 ```

-## Private arguments file
+## Private properties file

-With this file, you can introduce more argument names that should be considered as private data.
+With this file, you can introduce more property names that should be considered as private data.
 The analyzer is inspecting all the names of the keys of key-value pairs in the input (e.g. headers) so that it will signal for every key that has a name that suggests the value is private information.

 Example:
 ```json